 Types of Market Structure

-- Bullish Market Structure: This indicates a consistent price increase, characterized by higher long-term highs and higher long-term lows in price chart
+- Bullish Market Structure: This indicates a consistent price increase, characterized bylong-term higher highs and long-term higher lows in price chart

-- Bearish Market Structure: This indicates a consistent price decrease, identified by lower long-term lows and lower long-term highs
+- Bearish Market Structure: This indicates a consistent price decrease, identified by long-term lower lows and long-term lower highs

 - Sideways Market Structure: In this scenario, prices fluctuate within a defined range, with highs and lows forming at the same level